tsackton/taelgarverse/docs/gazetteer/greater-sembara/sembara/barony-of-aveil/cleenseau-region/asineau.md

 * [Thierry](<../../../../../people/sembarans/thierry.md>), a boatbuilder and veteran of the [Army of the West](<../../../../../groups/sembaran-army/army-of-the-west.md>)
 * Jacques, Thierry's brother, and his husband Ari, fishermen
 * [Arnold the Miller](<../../../../../people/sembarans/arnold-the-miller.md>), a racist miller and baker, although no fan of Lorin's taxes
+* Celia, a young stablehand of 11 or 12, scrawny but not malnourished, known as Sweet Little Hayhead to the horses